South of Atlanta

 By H.M.
 Cauley

-East Point’s estimated 35,000 residents enjoy a median home price of $121,500, and are spread out over 20 neighborhoods, including the popular Jefferson Park, Conley Hills and Frog Hollow.
+East Point’s estimated 35,000 residents enjoy an average sale price of $75,372, and are spread out over 20 neighborhoods, including the popular Jefferson Park, Conley Hills and Frog Hollow.
 Much of the city’s vitality comes from its neighbor, Hartsfield-Jackson Atlanta International Airport.
 The MARTA train line makes a short hop to Atlanta’s major work centers.
-Visitors and locals alike flock to Camp Creek Marketplace for a variety of major retailers and branches of noted restaurant chains.
+Visitors and locals alike flock to Camp Creek Marketplace for a variety of major retailers and branches of noted restaurant chains

 Another local draw is the Dick Lane Velodrome, one of the nation’s leading bicycle racing facilities.
 The nearby Georgia Sports Park features natural-grass fields that host soccer, ultimate Frisbee and Gaelic football competitions.
-The city is served by the Fulton County Schools public school system, as well as independent schools including Discovery Montessori Academy and Romar Academy.
+The city is served by the Fulton County Schools public school system, as well as several independent school options, including Discovery Montessori Academy.

 A little south of East Point, College Park serves as a gateway to Atlanta, thanks to its close proximity to both Hartsfield-Jackson and the city’s downtown area, as well as its easy accessibility via I-85, I-285 and MARTA.

-Home to more than 14,500 residents, College Park boasts a variety of affordable housing options, with an average home price of $162,900.
+Home to nearly 14,500 residents, College Park boasts a variety of affordable housing options, with an average home price of $119,021.
 The city ranks fourth in the state for the size of its urban historic district, with more than 850 structures listed on the National Register of Historic Places.

 Students attend public schools in the Fulton County Schools system.
 The Main Street Academy, a county charter school, is based here, as is the prestigious Woodward Academy, with more than 2,700 students.

 Less than half an hour from both downtown Atlanta and Hartsfield-Jackson Atlanta International Airport, the city of Morrow is a diverse, family-friendly community offering the perfect balance of intimacy and big-city convenience for its approximately 6,800 residents.
-The city’s median home price is approximately $109,600.
+The city’s average home sale price is approximately $73,214.

 Despite its relatively small size, Morrow exerts its fair share of influence over the metro Atlanta area, thanks to its status as a university town that plays host to several institutions of higher learning.
 Foremost among those is Clayton State University, offering nine master’s degree and 41 undergraduate degree programs for some 7,000 students.
 Other campuses include Strayer University, Ohio Christian University, the Pacific Institute of Technology and the Interactive College of Technology.